Certification Program

 Domain 4 — Gait, Balance & Sensorimotor Integration

-Chiropractic integration: Mechanoreceptive input from spinal manipulation modulates the same sensorimotor circuits that drive postural control and balance.
-The DC is positioned to assess and rehabilitate the proprioceptive substrate of gait.
+Chiropractic integration: Mechanoreceptive input from spinal manipulation modulates the same sensorimotor circuits.

 • Functional gait analysis within chiropractic scope